jackedison/website/Notes/notes.md

 * way to edit projects more easily.
 We will create a projects page with project number and form.
 After create new button to add next.
 * need to add way to add languages too hmm
 * start adding projects database - include key projects column.
 Add languages and make nicer

-* Make the projects page look nicer
-* Start adding projects!

 * css flexbox game/tutorial AND NOTES on PC
+* make projects page look nicer

+* Keep adding projects

-* comb through html and css any more best practices
+* comb through html and css any more best practices (i.e. email)
 * push to github again!
 * host online
 * https?
 * database validators and migrate to restrictions in sql too.
+* First blog post about website construction?
+* javascript hover over an image make it bigger

+<h2> Hosting on Heroku </h2>

+Must be done through git.

+Heroku looks for a file called Procfile in root firectory.
+For Python also requires a requirements.txt file for all module dependencies.

+Install Heroku CLI to manage from terminal.

+`heroku apps:create my-package`

+`git remote -v` will now show you the new heroku git links.

+One problem with Heroku is that they use an ephemeral file system.
+This means data saved to the file system is wiped periodically.

+This is a problem for our sqlite3 database.

+We can create a free heroku postgres database with:

+`heroku addons:add heroku-postgresql:hobby-dev`.
+This will save the DATABASE_URL environmental variable so work with our tool.

+Procfile tells heroku how to execute.

 **question/to do: how would we implement a relational database from ground up? what links in a class (like our linked list attempt)**